amirmasoud/coir/README.md

 # Coir

-A docker based project for WordPress utilizing MariaDB and NGINX.
+A docker based project for WordPress theme and plugin development utilizing MariaDB and NGINX.

 ## Version